willydibe24/Node-QR-Code-generator/README.md

 ### Generating QR codes from uploaded files ###

 To generate a QR code from an uploaded file, the app uses the same API, which has been mentioned before.
 When a file is uploaded to the app, it is stored in a Firebase Cloud Storage directory.
 The app then sends a request to the API with the URL of the uploaded file to generate the QR code (see firebase-storage.js and firebase-get-url.js).

-### Setting up the app ###

-To use the app, follow these steps:

-- Clone the repository to your local machine.
-- Install all the dependencies by running npm install.
-- Set up a Firebase account and create a new Firebase Cloud Storage directory.
-- Change the parameters in "firebase-config.js" with your parameters.
-- Run the app with npm run dev.